opengauss-mirror/docs/content/en/docs/Developerguide/mot-high-throughput.md

 **Figure  3**  ARM/Kunpeng 4-Socket 256 Cores – Performance Benchmarks<a name="fig11792916124118"></a>
 ![](figures/arm-kunpeng-4-socket-256-cores-performance-benchmarks.png "arm-kunpeng-4-socket-256-cores-performance-benchmarks")

-The results show that performance increases significantly even when there are many cores and that peak performance of 4.8M tpmC is achieved at 768 cores.
+The results show that performance increases significantly even when there are many cores and that peak performance of 4.8M tpmC is achieved at 768 connections.

 ## x86-based Servers<a name="section18708933184717"></a>